 The two centres are seamlessly linked by high speed internet allowing remote control of audio visual functionality and exam features.

 In Adelaide Health Simulation, the University of Adelaide has commissioned one of the southern hemisphere’s most technologically advanced purpose-built simulation environments.Dana Supramaniam, Sales and Applications Engineer – Healthcare Simulation, Mediquip

 Our facilities at a glance

-- 24 assessment rooms, all with high quality sound and video recording.
+- 36 assessment rooms across the two sites, all with high quality sound and video recording.

 - Extensive simulation equipment inventory and technical support.

 - World leading B-Line technology.
 AHS houses Australasia’s largest installation of B-Line Medical Sim Capture Enterprise Plus video and data integration technology.

 - Access to world-class University of Adelaide subject experts across many areas of health.